-In casual American English, "The portrait captures the subject's personality perfectly" sounds like "dhuh POR-truht KAP-cherz dhuh SUHB-juhkts pur-suh-NA-luh-tee PUR-fuhkt-lee".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "The portrait captures the subject's personality perfectly" as "dhuh POR-truht KAP-cherz dhuh SUHB-juhkts pur-suh-NA-luh-tee PUR-fuhkt-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+You'll hear it on subject's and again on perfectly — and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.